 Isotech’s preventative Bee Program utilizes the same swarm traps that were developed by the USDA.
 However, the focus of the swarm trap has been changed from a monitoring tool into a control device.
 This system is designed to provide sufficient swarm traps placed in strategic locations to ensure that any swarm that approaches a protected area will be caught.
 A licensed technician will service the traps and promptly remove any captured swarms so that people are not disturbed or frightened.

 Do bee traps create a problem?
 No, the traps only catch swarms that are looking for a new home in that area.
 The traps do not draw swarms from long distances away.

 If the trap catches Africanized bees, isn’t that dangerous?
 No, the process of establishing a new nest takes several weeks, and occupied traps are removed by an Isotech technician before they become dangerous.

 Do I need this type of honeybee protection?
 Yes, if you are concerned about the possibility of Honey Bees and/or Africanized bees invading your property.
-Any property frequented by many people need to ensure that their public users are safe from stinging attacks.
+Any property frequented by many people needs to ensure that their public users are safe from stinging attacks.
 Certainly, any area that has been regularly invaded by swarms in the past now needs trap protection to control swarm movement.

 Isotech is committed to providing you with the most effective Bee Program the industry has to offer.
 Contact us today, and start experiencing how pest management was really designed to protect!Back to Bees, Wasps & Hornets Exterminators – Control – Removal

-Honeybee Nests & Traps in Los Angeles
+Bee, Wasp, & Hornet Nest Removal in Los Angeles

 Serving the Los Angeles Metro Area